A high school senior portrait is something you’ll look upon for the rest of your life.

 Question: You photograph professional athletes.
 Why are you now shooting high school seniors?

 Answer: Downriver has always been my home, and I love the people of this community.
-I started out shooting high school sports for the News-Herald nearly 20 years ago, and enjoyed that best of all.
+I started out shooting high school sports for the News-Herald over 25 years ago, and enjoyed that best of all.
 Why?
 Because the photographs I take of students matter to them.
 It’s a big deal for local kids to see themselves on the pages of the newspaper and to have really great senior portraits that they’ll look upon for decades to come.
 Doing work like that is incredibly rewarding.
 Though my studio work will be my No. 1 priority, I will continue to shoot professional athletes and cover many pro games.
 But being on the road for hockey, football, basketball, baseball and golf all year long doesn’t allow me to be in town all that often with my family.
 I don’t want to give up the chance to watch my daughters grow up.

 Question: Do you do anything besides senior portraits?
 My older sister is getting married and is looking for a photographer for her wedding.